 This period of time begins in about 30 years, and we'll be in the middle of it in about 45 years.
 Younger Canadians will likely experience all of these changes, and many older Canadians will at least see them begin.

-As you change the various map variable options, the title bar keeps track of what you've chosen, so you always know what you're looking at.
+As you change the various map options (type of data, severity of climate change, and time period), the title bar at the top keeps track of what you've chosen, so you always know what you're looking at.

 You can also get more information about what the map is showing.
 Click on the icons to get detailed explanations about the map you're exploring.

 You can share the map display on social media or by email.
 The map will get shared exactly as it looks.
 If you are zoomed in on a specific location, or if you have a sidebar open showing details about a town or region, that display is what others will see when you share.